Idylls of the King: Gareth and Lynette

 Tennyson based "Gareth and Lynette" on the fourth (Caxton edition: seventh) book of Malory's Le Morte d'Arthur.
 There are earlier versions of the Arthurian legends, Cretian being among the earliest.

 Malory's is perhaps best known; it is possible that Malory created the tale himself, though he may have relied on an older work.

 Of all the Idylls, “Gareth and Lynette” is sweetest and most innocent.
 Gareth, Bellicent and Lot's last son, dreams of knighthood but is frustrated by his mother.
 After a lengthy argument she clinches the matter, or so she thinks, by ordering him to serve as an anonymous scullion in Arthur's kitchens for a year and a day.
 To her disappointment, he agrees.
 Upon his arrival incognito at Camelot, Gareth is greeted by a disguised Merlin, who tells him the city is never built at all, and therefore built forever, and warns him that Arthur will bind him by vows no man can keep.
 Gareth is angered by his apparent tomfoolery, but is himself rebuked for going disguised to the truthful Arthur.

 Arthur consents to the boy's petition for kitchen service.
 After Gareth has served nobly and well for a month, Bellicent repents and frees him from his vow.
 Gareth is secretly knighted by Arthur, who orders Lancelot to keep a discreet eye on him.
 Gareth's first quest comes in the form of the cantankerous Lynette, who begs Arthur for Lancelot's help in freeing her sister Lyonors.
 Rather than Lancelot, she is given Gareth, still seemingly a kitchen servant.
-Indignant, she flees, and abuses Gareth sorely when he catches up.
-On their journey he proves himself again and again, but she continues to call him knave and scullion.
+Indignant, she flees, and abuses Gareth when he catches up.

+On their journey, Gareth proves himself again and again, but Lynette continues to call him knave and scullion.
 Gareth remains courteous and gentle throughout.
-Throughout the journey to the Castle Perilous, he overthrows the soi-disant knight of the Morning Star, knight of the Noonday Sun, knight of the Evening Star, and finally the most terrible knight of Death, who is revealed as a boy coerced into his role by his older brothers.
+During the journey to the Castle Perilous, he overthrows the soi-disant knight of the Morning Star, knight of the Noonday Sun, knight of the Evening Star, and finally the most terrible knight of Death, who is revealed as a boy coerced into his role by his older brothers.
 Tennyson concludes: “And he [Malory] that told the tale in older times / Says that Sir Gareth wedded Lyonors, / But he, that told it later [Tennyson], says Lynette.”